0xadada/0xadada.github.io/_posts/2018-05-01-against-facebook.md

  <figcaption>Senator, we run ads.</figcaption>
 </figure>

 “Building Relationships” is the rationale used in order to serve the advertisements, but the advertisements themselves are the real content of these platforms.
-The business arrangement of the platform is a simple one: ads are the content, the advertisers are the clients, the user doing microwork tasks are the workers, and _we are the product_.
+The business arrangement of the platform is a simple one: ads are the content, the advertisers are the clients, the user doing microwork tasks are the workers, and _our future behaviors are the product_.

 As a result, we end up building relationships to the platform—not to each other.